pragmint/open-practices/capabilities-maturity-assessment.md

 1. **Ticket-Ops & Fragmented Tooling:** The platform is a collection of infrastructure tickets and manual gates rather than a product.
 Individual AI coding gains are lost to downstream disorder, as security reviews, testing, and deployments remain manual bottlenecks that increase cognitive load.
 2. **Standardized but Rigid:** Initial "golden paths" exist, but they function as a "golden cage" with little flexibility for diverse team needs.
 While some automation is present, developer feedback is often unclear, and the lack of self-service means AI-generated code frequently stalls at the integration phase.
 3. **Product-Centric & Self-Service:** A dedicated platform team treats developers as customers, providing self-service interfaces that "shift down" complexity.
 Automated pipelines ensure AI-amplified throughput is consistently tested and secured, allowing teams to focus on user value rather than infrastructure hurdles.
 4. **Fluid, Extensible & AI-Ready:** The platform is an extensible ecosystem where "golden paths" are the easiest choice but allow for contribution and flexibility.
-Real-time feedback and automated guardrails make experimentation cheap and recovery fast, fully realizing AI’s potential to accelerate the entire delivery lifecycle without sacrificing stability.
+Real-time feedback and automated guardrails make experimentation cheap and recovery fast, fully realizing AI's potential to accelerate the entire delivery lifecycle without sacrificing stability.

 ### [Proactive Failure Notification](/capabilities/proactive-failure-notification.md)